-With work by Judy Chicago, Young Joon Kwak, MPA, Lynn Hershman Leeson, Ellen Lesprance, Joiri Minaya, Cauleen Smith, Paula Wilson, and Carmen Winant with Carol Osmer Newhouse, Staying with the Trouble is a group exhibition that proposes strategies and coping mechanisms for navigating the current political and socio economic climate, which seems to be simultaneously slipping backward into the archaic and forward into the apocalyptic.
+With work by Judy Chicago, Young Joon Kwak, MPA, Lynn Hershman Leeson, Ellen Lesperance, Joiri Minaya, Cauleen Smith, Faith Wilding, Paula Wilson, and Carmen Winant with Carol Osmer Newhouse, Staying with the Trouble is a group exhibition that proposes strategies and coping mechanisms for navigating the current political and socio economic climate, which seems to be simultaneously slipping backward into the archaic and forward into the apocalyptic.

 Each of the artists in Staying with the Trouble engages in a practice that is weblike in its references and positioned to challenge histories, past and projected, to engage with the immediate.
 Often drawing on world-building strategies and from the landscapes where they dwell, these artists embrace concepts of science fiction, intersectionality, and utopia through humor, joy, performance, mythology, and re-presentations of femininity and sexuality.